 Garden features with more than one use are great in small spaces.
 A low coffee table that doubles as a sandpit or even a paddling pool once the top is raised, or box benching with a lift-up seat for toy storage, are good solutions that make the garden work for children and adults alike.

 Seating that suits everyone

 Nothing is nicer than sitting down to a family meal in the garden.
-Seating areas can be formal or relaxed, but do ensure furniture is sturdy enough for all ages to sit on.
-Choose a spot that receives sun when you’re most likely to use it, then provide shade with a parasol or pergola clothed in plants – deciduous climbers are good, casting shade in summer but not in late autumn or winter.
+Seating areas can be formal or relaxed, but do ensure garden furniture is sturdy enough for all ages to sit on.
+Choose a spot that receives sun when you’re most likely to use it, then provide shade with a garden parasol or pergola clothed in plants – deciduous climbers are good, casting shade in summer but not in late autumn or winter.

 Safe ponds for finding frogs